 Trump cancels press conference to refute Georgia claims against him

-Former president said he was cancelling event at the advice of his lawyers
+Former president said he was cancelling event on the advice of his lawyers

 Hillary Clinton says Trump indictments show system is working